Actindo-AG/Documentation/PIM/API/01_Overview.md

 ## Introduction

-In order for our *Actindo Core1 Digital Operations Platform* to fit into our technology driven era, it has to be fully connective and integrative.
-This is why our platform is built with the API-first strategy in mind.
+The *Actindo Core1 Platform* is built based on the API-first approach.
+With over 500 API endpoints, the Core1 is fully connective and integrative.
 Every part of the application is accessible through a set of documented API endpoints, which are all accessible through a variety of protocols.

-**Available APIs**

-The *Actindo Core1 Digital Operations Platform* is highly configurable and expandable, using not only the Actindo App Store, but including self-developed modules and extensions.
-Therefore, every Actindo Core1 account is unique in its APIs due to the individual construction of the installed and extended modules.
+The Core1 is highly configurable and expandable, using not only the Actindo App Store, but also including self-developed modules and extensions.
+Therefore, every Actindo Core1 account is unique in its API configuration due to the individual construction of the installed and extended modules.

-On this page, you will find the API specification of the platform itself, as well as all Actindo modules and extensions in their latest versions.
-Individual accounts have different versions and vendor profiles.
-Please log in and navigate to Dev Tools > API in order to get the full documentation connected to your specific account.
+On this documentation, you will find a general API specification of the platform itself, as well as common API use cases and examples for different Actindo modules and extensions in the specified versions.
+Individual accounts have different module versions and vendor profiles.
+To access the full API documentation specific to you instance, log in to your Core1 instance and navigate to *Dev Tools > API*.

-[comment]: <> (Info aus webseite oben - anpassen hier!)

-Info to be included:
-- Web API
-- REST(ful) API
-- accepts and returns json body requests
-- uses standard HTTP responses codes
-- authentication
-- verbs (methods)

-[comment]: <> (Endpoint -> It varies depending on version!)

-The API allows you to integrate your external app with the *Actindo Core1 Digital Operations Platform*.

-[comment]: <> (Benefits of API integration, if relevant to add?)

-[comment]: <> (What is required to use the API?)
+[comment]: <> (Double-check info.
+Wo kommt es her?)

-*Actindo Core1 Platform* uses the OpenAPI 3.0 Specification (OAS).
+The *Actindo Core1 Platform API* is a web REST API that uses the OpenAPI 3.0 Specification (OAS).

-[comment]: <> (Stimmt das so?
-Relevant zu erwähnen?)
+[comment]: <> (Supports REST, SOAP, welche andere?
+Relevant hier?)

 ## Authentication